 For Educators: 3D printing and PBL activities with Learning Blade.

 Watch Recorded Session

 For Students: Roper Mountain Science Center in partnership with Duke Energy present its virtual “Arcs and Sparks” program.
 Experiments in this hair-raising program will show how electrical energy can be transformed into other kinds of energy and how electricity and magnets are related.
-With the help of the instructor, participants will learn how to create a human circuit, lift heavy objects with magnets, push or pull objects with electricity and more.

 WEEK FOUR (April 4 - 11)